Albert Flynn

 Sir Joshua Albert Flynn KCB (15 September 1863 – 8 October 1933) was a British civil servant who served in South Africa with Lord Kitchener.
 He was made a Companion of the Order of the Bath in 1910 and knighted in 1919.
 He was later director of army accounts and subsequently director-general of finance at the Ministry of Pensions.
 He wrote three novels, one non-fiction work, and over 250 science fiction, romance and adventure stories under the pen name of "Owen Oliver" that were published in the popular magazines of the early 20th century.

 Early life and family

 Joshua Albert Flynn was born in Sheerness, Kent, on 15 September 1863, the eldest son of Albert Spencer Flynn.
-He was educated at private schools and Kings College, London, and graduated in mental and moral science from the University of London in 1891.
+He was educated at private schools and King's College, London, and graduated in mental and moral science from the University of London in 1891.
 He married Ada, the youngest daughter of James Parkinson, in 1886 and had two sons and three daughters.